-- (A) The plan shall include, at the election of the State, an assessment of how prepared the State is, under the State's statewide service delivery model, for any anticipated change in the number of older individuals during the 10-year period following the fiscal year for which the plan is submitted. - (B) Such assessment may include- - (i) the projected change in the number of older individuals in the State; - (ii) an analysis of how such change may affect such individuals, including individuals with low incomes, individuals with greatest economic need, minority older individuals, older individuals residing in rural areas, and older individuals with limited English proficiency; - (iii) an analysis of how the programs, policies, and services provided by the State can be improved, including coordinating with area agencies on aging, and how resource levels can be adjusted to meet the needs of the changing population of older individuals in the State; and - (iv) an analysis of how the change in the number of individuals age 85 and older in the State is expected to affect the need for supportive services
+(A) The plan shall include, at the election of the State, an assessment of how prepared the State is, under the State's statewide service delivery model, for any anticipated change in the number of older individuals during the 10-year period following the fiscal year for which the plan is submitted.

+(B) Such assessment may include-

+- (i) the projected change in the number of older individuals in the State; - (ii) an analysis of how such change may affect such individuals, including individuals with low incomes, individuals with greatest economic need, minority older individuals, older individuals residing in rural areas, and older individuals with limited English proficiency;

+- (iii) an analysis of how the programs, policies, and services provided by the State can be improved, including coordinating with area agencies on aging, and how resource levels can be adjusted to meet the needs of the changing population of older individuals in the State; and - (iv) an analysis of how the change in the number of individuals age 85 and older in the State is expected to affect the need for supportive services

 Looking ahead, Virginia anticipates continued growth in the population aged 60 and older.
 Current population estimates suggest that Virginia's population aged 65 and older is expected to grow from 15.9% in 2020 to 18.9% in 2030.
 In some small and rural localities, such as Highland, Lancaster or Middlesex Counties, residents aged 65 and older already comprise more than 30% of the county's total population.
+Through a partnership with the University of Virginia Weldon Cooper Center Demographics Research Group, Virginia is able to identify and track population factors statewide and for each area agencies on aging (AAA) planning and services area (PSA).
+This data is publicly available and updated regularly.
+DARS leadership continues to monitor the shifting demographics, the OAA priority population categories, and the growth in older adults who are aged 85 and older.

 There are a few major changes that will impact Virginia's aging services over the next decade and beyond.
-They include the overall increase in the older adult population and a population that is living longer, funding streams that have not kept pace with the increased demands, the effects from the COVID-19 pandemic, the growth in Medicaid and non-Medicaid HCBS, the push for health promotion and disease prevention efforts, and the increased needs of caregivers for respite and other supports.
+They include the overall increase in the older adult population and a population that is living longer, funding streams that have not kept pace with the increased demands, the growth in Medicaid and non-Medicaid HCBS, the push for health promotion and disease prevention efforts, and the increased needs of caregivers for respite and other supports.

 In Virginia, like many other states, rural localities continue to lose residents, and urban areas continue to see a growth in population.
 The result for the aging network is disproportionate levels of geographically and potentially socially isolated rural older adults who need services and supports, while the growth in urban areas has been marked by an increase in racially and ethnically diverse older adults and older adults whose primary language is not English.
-Further, national Census data indicates that older adult poverty is rising (from 8.9% in 2020 to 10.3% in 20221).
+Further, national Census data indicates that nationally older adult poverty remains high (14.2% in 2023 and comparable to 14.1% in 20221).